 For the December 2017 data month (January 1, 2018 snapshot) and earlier, service providers should continue to use FCC Form 497 (Lifeline and Link Up Worksheet) to submit downward revisions.

 The form and instructions are available on the Lifeline Program Forms page.
 Revisions must be submitted by mail, email, or fax to:

 For NLAD States

 Service providers can only claim reimbursement for the total number of subscribers entered in the NLAD on the data month’s snapshot date.
 This is the first day of the following month.

-A service provider can claim less subscribers than listed on the snapshot, but cannot claim more.
+A service provider can claim fewer subscribers than listed on the snapshot, but it cannot claim more.

 If a service provider failed to include all of their Lifeline subscribers in NLAD before the snapshot date, the service provider cannot retroactively add the subscribers to NLAD for reimbursement purposes.

 For this reason, we encourage and require service providers to keep NLAD up-to-date.